Kanō Jigorō: International Olympic Committee

 Kanō became active in the work of the International Olympic Committee (IOC) in 1909.
 This came about after Kristian Hellström of the Swedish Olympic Committee wrote to the governments of Japan and China to ask if they were going to send teams to the 1912 Olympics.
 The Japanese government did not want to embarrass itself on an international stage by saying no, so the Ministry of Education was told to look into this.
 The Ministry logically turned to Kanō, who was a physical educator with recent experience in Europe.
-Kanō agreed to represent Japan at the International Olympics Committee, and, after talking to the French ambassador to Japan and reading pamphlets sent by the Swedes, developed, in his words, "a fairly good idea of what the Olympic Games were."
+Kanō agreed to represent Japan at the International Olympic Committee, and, after talking to the French ambassador to Japan and reading pamphlets sent by the Swedes, developed, in his words, "a fairly good idea of what the Olympic Games were."

 Toward fulfilling his duties as a member, in 1912, Kanō helped establish the Japan Amateur Athletic Association (Dai Nippon Tai-iku Kyokai), which had the mission of overseeing amateur sport in Japan.
 Kanō was the official representative of Japan to the Olympics in Stockholm in 1912, and he was involved in organizing the Far Eastern Championship Games held in Osaka during May 1917.
 In 1920, Kanō represented Japan at the Antwerp Olympics, and during the early 1920s, he served on the Japanese Council of Physical Education.
 He did not play much part in organizing the Far Eastern Championship Games held in Osaka in May 1923, nor did he attend the 1924 Olympics in Paris, but he did represent Japan at the Olympics in Amsterdam (1928), Los Angeles (1932), and Berlin (1936).
 From 1931 to 1938, he was also one of the leading international spokesmen in Japan's bid for the 1940 Olympics.

 Kanō's chief goal in all this was, in his words, to gather people together for a common cause, with friendly feeling.
 His goals did not, however, particularly involve getting judo into the Olympics.
 As he put it in a letter to Britain's Gunji Koizumi in 1936:

+Hepburn romanization

+Kanō was a member of the Society for the Spread of Romanization (ローマ字ひろめ会, Rōmaji Hirome-kai), one of the two groups that emerged after the Russo-Japanese War from the Romanization Club (羅馬字会, Rōmaji-kai), a group that sought to replace written Japanese with a romanized script instead of kanji and kana.
+The Rōmaji Hirome-kai supported Hepburn romanization, while the other group, the Romanization Society of Japan (日本のローマ字社, Nihon no Rōmaji-sha), supported Nihon-shiki romanization.
+In 1908, Hepburn romanization was revised by Kanō and others of the Rōmaji Hirome-kai, which began calling it the "modified Hepburn system" (修正ヘボン式, Shūsei Hebon-shiki) or "standard system" (標準式, Hyōjun-shiki).